 Expect the contractors to be professional.
 Ask in detail about their procedures and staff policies.
 Bring forward any concerns you might have and ask how they will address them.
 Ecopainting specializes in commercial painting and has specific procedures and policies.

 - Experience in servicing all types of facilities, public or private.

-- Product knowledge and technical support from the manufacturer.
+- Technical knowledge and product support from the manufacturer.